"TITTER YE NOT"

 In a 1982 review of the book for The Observer, literary critic Anthony Burgess wrote:

-my unregenerable soul that I can only see this as a marvellous theme for a novel" (because it was
+typical of my unregenerable soul that I can only see this as a marvellous theme for a novel"

 The authors re-interpreted the Dossiers Secrets in the light of their own interest in undermining the Roman Catholic Church's institutional reading of Judeo-Christian history.
 Contrary to Plantard's initial Franco-Israelist claim that the Merovingians were only descended from the Tribe of Benjamin, they asserted that: